vladmirfox/pokeemerald-expansion/docs/scope.md

 ## In Scope Categories

-1. **SS Species:** Adds Species that have appeared in a Showdown-supported title.
+1. **SS Species**: Adds Species that have appeared in a Showdown-supported title.
 Includes follower sprites for all defined species including battle-only ones (ie. Megas)
-2. **SS Moves:** Adds Moves and Move Animations that have appeared in a Showdown-supported title
+2. **SS Moves**: Adds Moves and Move Animations that have appeared in a Showdown-supported title
-3. **SS Abilities:** Adds Abilities that have appeared in a Showdown-supported title
+3. **SS Abilities**: Adds Abilities that have appeared in a Showdown-supported title
-4. **SS Items:** Adds Items that have appeared in a Showdown-supported title
+4. **SS Items**: Adds Items that have appeared in a Showdown-supported title
-5. **SS Gimmicks:** Adds Gimmicks that have appeared in a Showdown-supported title (Dynamax, Mega Evolution, etc.)
+5. **SS Gimmicks**: Adds Gimmicks that have appeared in a Showdown-supported title (Dynamax, Mega Evolution, etc.)
-6. **SS Battle Types:** Adds Special Battle Types that have appeared in a Showdown-supported title (Triple battles, etc.)
+6. **SS Battle Types**: Adds Special Battle Types that have appeared in a Showdown-supported title (Triple battles, etc.)
-7. **SS Battle Mechanics:** Adds mechanical battle changes that have appeared in a Showdown-supported title, and allow developers to choose which generation suits them where applicable
+7. **SS Battle Mechanics**: Adds mechanical battle changes that have appeared in a Showdown-supported title, and allow developers to choose which generation suits them where applicable
-8. **Battle AI Behaviour:** Improvements towards the capability of a human competitive player, and unique or interesting behaviours otherwise
+8. **Battle AI Behaviour**: Improvements towards the capability of a human competitive player, and unique or interesting behaviours otherwise
-9. **Base Link Compatibility:** The ability for two Base Expansion Version's to connect, trade, and battle one another
+9. **Base Link Compatibility**: The ability for two Base Expansion Version's to connect, trade, and battle one another
-10. **SS Overworld / Menu Updates:** Replicate overworld or menu changes / additions from Showdown-supported Pokémon titles (followers, raids, sideways stairs, type effectivness indicator, PC functions, etc.)
+10. **SS Overworld Features**: Add overworld changes / additions from Showdown-supported Pokémon titles (followers, raids, sideways stairs, etc.)
+11. **SS Menu Features**: Add menu changes / additions from Showdown-supported Pokémon titles (type effectivness indicator, PC functions, etc.)
-11. **Speed Up:** Optimize code to run more efficiently, take up less space, and work better overall to improves the developer and / or player experience
+12. **Speed Up**: Optimize code to run more efficiently, take up less space, and work better overall to improves the developer and / or player experience
-12. **Compression:** Reduces the size of graphic or sound assets, etc. Includes automatic compression
+13. **Compression**: Reduces the size of graphic or sound assets, etc. Includes automatic compression
-13. **Novel Experience:** Adds a novel experience included in another Showdown Supported title (poffins, fishing minigames, etc.)
+14. **Novel Experience**: Adds a novel experience included in another Showdown Supported title (poffins, fishing minigames, etc.)
-15. **Helper Features:** Eases the addition or inclusion of any of the aforementioned, or facilitates developer ease of use
+15. **Helper Features**: Eases the addition or inclusion of any of the aforementioned, or facilitates developer ease of use

 ## Not In Scope Categories